U.S. Geological Survey Manual

 (2) Review proposed occupational safety and health work rules and regulations.

-K. USGS OSH Council; Regional OSH Committees; Specialized Safety Program Committees; and Work Groups.
+H. Bureau OSH Council, Specialized Safety Program Committees, and Work Groups.

-(1) The USGS OSH Council serves as an advisory body to the Bureau Executive Leadership Team and Bureau DASHO on USGS OSH Program matters.
+(1) The Bureau OSH Council serves as an advisory body to the Bureau Executive Leadership Team and Bureau DASHO on Bureau OSH Program matters.

-(2) The Specialized Safety Program Committees serve as advisory bodies to the Bureau Executive Leadership Team and Bureau DASHO on USGS OSH Program matters.
-These committees make recommendations related to aviation, diving, firearms, large vessels, radiation, and watercraft.
+(2) The Specialized Safety Program Committees serve as advisory bodies to the Bureau Executive Leadership Team and Bureau DASHO on Bureau OSH Program matters.
+These committees make recommendations related to aviation, dive, firearms, large vessels, andwatercraft.

-(4) Field-level committees serve as advisory bodies to local managers on local occupational safety and health program matters.
+(5) Field-level committees, required for organizations with 20 or more employees, serve as advisory bodies to local managers on local occupational safety and health program matters.

-(5) Councils, committees, and work groups provide focal points for coordinating the USGS OSH Program activities and for exchanging program information between headquarters, regional, and field-level managers and safety personnel.
+(6) Councils, committees, and work groups provide focal points for coordinating the Bureau OSH Program activities and for exchanging program information between headquarters, regional, and field-level managers and safety personnel.

-(7) Assist the headquarters Occupational Health and Safety personnel in developing drafts of program guidelines and other documents.
+(8) Councils, committees, and work groups assist in developing drafts of program guidelines and other documents.

 Return to Survey Manual